 Flowcharts may not be what one thinks of as a good time, but there’s no denying that they’re incredibly useful.
 In fact, we’ve previously outlined creative ways to use flowcharts to streamline your life and work, in case you need ideas.

-While there are great flowchart makers for Windows and other platforms, you can even create flowcharts in Excel, sometimes an online, web-based solution is best.
+While there are great flowchart makers for Windows and other platforms, you can even create flowcharts in Excel or try your hand at creating flowcharts in Microsoft Word, sometimes an online, web-based solution is best.
 That’s because these don’t need a specific hardware configuration or operating system to work—all you need is a web browser.

 The services we’ll be looking at today are: